SpenceKonde/AVR_Research/UnsolvedMysteries.md

 # Unsolved Mysteries in AVRs
 Solve these - and let me know if you do.
 You'll get credit and a link to your report, and (depending on the scale of the mystery) maybe even free hardware.

+Useful undocumented features that I'm not aware of are a good way to get freebies.

 ## Modern AVRs - Undocumented Feature Search
 There are known to be several undocumented features on the AVR Dx-series.
 Except for the internal oscillator going up to 32, these are all known from the original headers.